IvanARM21/trendy-threads/README.md

 2. You must complete the enviroment variables in **.env**.

-3. You must have docker installed and running and execute **docker-comose up -d**.
+3. You must have docker installed and running and execute **docker-compose up -d**.

 4. You can execute **npm run seed** and have data in your database.